DanteAlighierin/foot/README.md

 ##### Profile Guided Optimization

-First, make sure you have configured a [release](#release-build) build directory.
+First, make sure you have configured a [release](#release-build) build directory, but:

 If using Clang, make sure to add `-Wno-ignored-optimization-argument -Wno-profile-instr-out-of-date` to `CFLAGS`.

+If using GCC, make sure to add `-Wno-missing-profile` to `CFLAGS`.

 Then, tell meson we want to _generate_ profile data: